Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Lepton masses and mixings

+In order to fit the effective neutrino sector parameters to successfully reproduce the experimental values of the neutrino mass squared splittings, the leptonic mixing angles and the leptonic Dirac CP phase, we proceed to minimize the following $\chi ^{2}$ function:

+where $\Delta m_{i1}^2$ (with $i= 2, 3)$ are the neutrino mass squared differences, $\sin\theta^{(l)}_{jk}$ is the sine function of the mixing angles (with $j,k=1,2,3$) and $\delta_{\text{CP}}$ is the CP violation phase.
+The supra indices represent the experimental (\enquote{exp}) and theoretical (\enquote{$\text{th}$}) values, and the $1\sigma$ are the experimental errors.
+However, as was done in the quark sector, the matrix \eqref{ec:matrix-neutrino} is not Hermitian.
+Even so, due to its structure, the $\widetilde{M}_{\nu}\widetilde{M}_{\nu}^\dagger$ matrix is not simple to work with analytically, so numerical analysis is also carried out in the neutrino sector.
+Therefore, after minimizing Eq.~\eqref{ec:error-neu} using the matrix $\widetilde{M}_{\nu}\widetilde{M}_{\nu}^\dagger$, we get the following values for the model parameters:

-The diagonalization of the matrix \eqref{ec:matrix-neutrino} gives us the following eigenvalues:
+The diagonalization of the matrix \eqref{ec:matrix-neutrino} gives us a determinant equal to zero, so we obtain the following eigenvalues:

-With the values of the parameters of our best-fit point of the equation \eqref{ec:bestpara}, we obtain the results of the neutrino sector that are shown in the table \ref{table:neutrinos_value}, together with the experimental values in the range of $3\sigma$, whose experimental data were taken from \cite{deSalas:2020pgw}.
-In the \ref{table:neutrinos_value} table, we can see that all the values obtained by our model of the neutrino oscillation range from $1\sigma$ to $3\sigma$.
+With the values of the parameters of our best-fit point of the Eq. \eqref{ec:bestpara}, we obtain the results of the neutrino sector that are shown in the Table \ref{table:neutrinos_value}, together with the experimental values in the range of $1\sigma$ and $3\sigma$, whose experimental data were taken from \cite{deSalas:2020pgw}.
+In the Table \ref{table:neutrinos_value}, we can see that the difference of the square of the neutrino masses ($\Delta m_{21}^2$, $\Delta m_{31}^2$) and the of solar and reactor mixing neutrinos ($\sin^2\theta_{12}^{(l)}$, $\sin^2\theta_{13}^{(l)}$) are in the range of $1\sigma$, while the angle of the atmospheric neutrino ($\sin^2\theta_{23}^{(l)}$) is in the range of $2\sigma$ and the CP violation phase ($\delta_{\text{CP}}$) is in the range of $3\sigma$.

 Fig. \ref{fig:neutrino-corr} shows the correlation between the leptonic Dirac CP violating phase and the neutrino mixing angles as well as the correlations among the leptonic mixing angles, where the green and purple background fringes represent the $1\sigma$ range of the experimental values and the black bands the dotted lines represent our best-fit point for each observable.
-In Fig. \ref{fig:neutrino-corr}, we see that for the mixing angles, we can get values in the $1\sigma$ range, while for the CP violating phase, we obtain values up to $3\sigma$, where each lepton sector observable is obtained in the following range of values: $0.290\leq \sin^2\theta_{12}\leq 0.317$, $0.0201\leq \sin^2\theta_{13}\leq 0.0241$, $0.584\leq \sin^2\theta_ {23}\leq 0.603$ and $244^\circ\leq \delta_{CP}\leq 248^\circ$.
+In Fig. \ref{fig:neutrino-corr}, we see that for the mixing angles, we can get values in the $1\sigma$ range, while for the CP violating phase, we obtain values up to $3\sigma$, where each lepton sector observable is obtained in the following range of values: $0.290\leq \sin^2\theta^{(l)}_{12}\leq 0.317$, $0.0201\leq \sin^2\theta^{(l)}_{13}\leq 0.0241$, $0.584\leq \sin^2\theta^{(l)}_{23}\leq 0.603$ and $244^\circ\leq \delta_{\text{CP}}\leq 248^\circ$.